Konstnärsförbundet: Konstnärsförbundet is founded

-The Opponents, who had already agreed at the beginning of the year to join together in an association, formed Konstnärsförbundet at a meeting on 18 August in Hotell Christiania in Gothenburg.
+The Opponents, who had already agreed at the beginning of the year to join in an association, formed Konstnärsförbundet at a meeting on 18 August in Hotell Christiania in Gothenburg.
 Their aim was "to oppose all antiquities which may be injurious, and to promote all reforms which may be considered beneficial to our domestic art and art industry".
 One of the most pressing tasks was the organization of annual exhibitions, and as early as 8 October the first exhibition bearing the name of Konstnärsförbundet was opened in Stockholm.
 It included 150 works by 59 exhibitors.

 The association had two co-operating boards – one in Stockholm and one in Paris (the latter dissolved around 1892).
 They produced a small pamphlet, "Hvad bör staten göra för konsten?" ('What should the state do for art?')
 (1887) which can be considered their platform.
 It proposed simplifying and economizing the organization of the Academy, which would allow greater sums to be allocated to the purchase of works of art.
 Exhibitions were held in Gothenburg in 1887 and in Stockholm in 1888, after which Konstnärsförbundet took the initiative to ensure that Swedish art was represented at the 1889 World's Fair in Paris – all without support from the state.